PintoGideon/notes/Javascript/Functions.md

 undefined.
 If I run app() before it is defined, I get an error saying that the function is not defined.

-- Function expressions are defined at runtime while
+- Function expressions are defined at runtime
 - function declarations are defined at parse time.
 - ***Function expressions put their identifier in their own scope***
 - ***You should prefer the named function expression over the anonymous function    	 	expression***